 How Long Is a Vision Quest?

-The normal length of time for a Path to the Wild Vision Quest is eleven days.
+The normal length of time for a Dharma Wild Vision Quest is eleven days.
 As described below, there are three stages to the Vision Quest:

 - The Departure – the first three days